6 Different Modes of Hepatitis B Transmission and How to Avoid Them

 - Mother to child.
 Hepatitis infection can be transmitted from an infected mother to the newborn.
 This is because the virus moves around in the blood of the affected individual and this same blood is passed to the fetus in the womb of the mother alongside several pathogens and infections.
 Therefore, a woman with hepatitis infection will most likely give birth to a child with hepatitis viral infection.

 - Transfusion of infected blood.
-The blood of a hepatitis patient is filled with the hepatitis virus and if this same blood is collected from that individual with the sole aim of helping someone else who has a shortage of blood, the transfusion of that infected blood from the affected individual to a patient causes the transmission of hepatitis infection to that particular patient.
+The blood of a hepatitis patient is filled with the hepatitis virus.
+If this same blood is collected from that individual with the sole aim of helping someone else who has a shortage of blood, the transfusion of that infected blood from the affected individual to a patient causes the transmission of hepatitis infection to that particular patient.

 - Exposure to body fluids.
 Apart from blood, the hepatitis virus can also wander around in the bodily secretions of affected individuals.
 Body secretions like saliva, mucus, sweat, etc., may be harbor the virus which can serve as a transmission agent for hepatitis if it comes in contact with somebody else without the virus.
 Even vaginal fluids and semen can transmit this virus and give rise to the hepatitis infection.